volume-em/cem-dataset/README.md

   <img src="./images/description.png"></img>
 </figure>

-## About Pre-trained Models
+## About Pre-trained Weights

-Using CEM500K for unsupervised pre-training, we demonstrated a significant improvement in the performance of a basic 2D U-Net on a number of 2D and 3D EM segmentation tasks.
-Models not only achieved better IoU scores, but also converged to solutions much more quickly (some models took only 45 seconds to train!).
+Using CEM500K for unsupervised pre-training, we demonstrated a significant improvement in the performance of a 2D U-Net on a number of 2D AND 3D EM segmentation tasks.
+Pre-trained models not only achieved better IoU scores than random initialization, but also outperformed state-of-the-art results on all benchmarks for which comparison was possible.
+Even better CEM500K pre-training enabled models to converge much more quickly (some models took only 45 seconds to train!).
 See ```evaluation``` for a quick and easy way to use the pre-trained weights.

 <figure>
   <img src="./images/benchmarks.png", ></img>